wirc-sjsu/firebench/docs/reference/weather_sensor_height.md

 : An informational station set containing confidence levels 0, 1, and 2.
 It therefore overlaps with and includes TSO.
 Its KPIs have weight 0 and do not contribute to the aggregate score.

+The KPI weights express confidence that model values were prepared and verified at the trusted observational sensor height.
+They do not rate the general quality of a station's observed weather values.
+TSO KPIs therefore have weight 1, while all-sources KPIs retain a value and score for diagnosis but have weight 0.

 ## Confidence levels

 Newly standardized observational weather data must store the confidence as a scalar integer.